-Ag-Venture at the State Fair was a huge hit again this year with over 10,000 visitors to the Farm Bureau/State Fair Ag-Venture hands-on exhibit.
-In this venue fair goers are invited to participate in such activities as: learn about NPK and the importance of fertilizer, milk our milk able cow and make butter, and plant a radish seed necklace, visit our “germ City” and see just how good you wash (or don’t wash) you hands.
+Ag-Venture at the State Fair was a huge hit again this year with over 15,000 visitors to the Farm Bureau/State Fair Ag-Venture hands-on exhibit.
+In this venue fair goers are invited to participate in such activities as: learn about NPK and the importance of fertilizer, milk our milk-able cow and make butter, and plant a radish seed, visit our “germ City” and see just how good you wash (or don’t wash) you hands.
 There were over 3,000 volunteer hours worked on this project.

-- Farm Bureau members are always ready to assist FFA members on projects.
-In the past year you have judged numerous FFA competitions throughout the county.
+Farm Bureau members are always ready to assist FFA members on projects.
+In the past year we have judged numerous FFA competitions throughout the county.
 From Parliamentary Procedure to Tractor Driving, our membership has been involved.
 They also traveled to Orlando to judge numerous State FFA Competitions.

-- With 2014 being an election year, your board served on numerous election campaigns and met with numerous candidates for interviews during the year.
+With 2018 being an election year, our board served on numerous election campaigns and met with numerous candidates for interviews during the year.